rust-lang/rfcs/text/2963-rustdoc-json.md

 - [PureScript] uses an intermediate JSON representation when publishing package information to their [Pursuit] directory.
 It's primarily used to generate documentation, but can also be used to generate `etags` files.
-- [DartDoc] is in the process of implementing a JSON ouput.
+- [DartDoc] is in the process of implementing a JSON output.
 - [Doxygen] has an option to generate an XML file with the code's information.
 - [Haskell]'s documentation tool, [Haddock], can generate an intermediate representation used by the type search engine [Hoogle] to integrate documentation of several packages.
-- [Kythe] is a "(mostly) language-agnostic" system for integrating documentation across several langauges.
+- [Kythe] is a "(mostly) language-agnostic" system for integrating documentation across several languages.
 It features its own schema that code information can be translated into, that services can use to aggregate information about projects that span multiple languages.
-- [GObject Introspection] has an intermediate XML representation called GIR that's used to create langauge bindings for GObject-based C libraries.
+- [GObject Introspection] has an intermediate XML representation called GIR that's used to create language bindings for GObject-based C libraries.
 While (at the time of this writing) it's not currently used to create documentation, it is a stated goal to use this information to document these libraries.